adlnet/xAPI-Spec/xAPI.md

 One of these conditions is permission.
 For example, the LRS might assign permissions to a particular set of credentials such that those credentials can only issue statements relating to a particular agent.
-It could then reject any statements using those credentials not relaing to that agent.
+It could then reject any statements using those credentials not relating to that agent.
 The permissions that can be assigned by an LRS are out of scope of this specification, aside from the list of recommended OAuth Authorization scope values in section [6.4.2](#oauthscope).

 Permissions can also affect the response returned by an LRS to GET requests.
-For example, a set of credentials might have permission only to view statements about a particular actor, in which case the LRS will filter any returned statements to exlcude any statements not relating to that actor.
+For example, a set of credentials might have permission only to view statements about a particular actor, in which case the LRS will filter any returned statements to exclude any statements not relating to that actor.
 See [Section 7.2.3 GET Statements](#stmtapiget) for details.

-In cases explictly allowed by this specificiation, the credentials used can also affect the LRS behaviour in handling a request, for example the LRS will normally overwrite the Authority property of a Statement, but can sometimes accept a submitted authority if it has a strong trust relationship associated with the credentials used to submit the statement.
+In cases explicitly allowed by this specification, the credentials used can also affect the LRS behaviour in handling a request, for example the LRS will normally overwrite the Authority property of a Statement, but can sometimes accept a submitted authority if it has a strong trust relationship associated with the credentials used to submit the statement.
 See [Section 4.1.9 Authority](#authority) for details.

 Permissions set by an LRS could cause a technically conformant LRS to fail conformance testing.
 This could occur where requests made by the test suite are rejected on the basis of permissions.
-For this reason the LRS needs to be configurable, or credentials used for testing need to have sufficent permissions granted, such that permission restrictions do not affect the result of conformance testing.
+For this reason the LRS needs to be configurable, or credentials used for testing need to have sufficient permissions granted, such that permission restrictions do not affect the result of conformance testing.

 Another condition is where the request sent is beyond the size limits set by the LRS.
 It would be unreasonable to expect the LRS to always accept requests of any size.
 The LRS can choose any size limit it sees fit, but needs to be configurable so as not to apply size limits during conformance testing.
-Of course, some size limits will still exist during conformance testing due to limitations of hardware etc. but it is expected that these limits are sufficently high so as not to affect the running of tests.
+Of course, some size limits will still exist during conformance testing due to limitations of hardware etc. but it is expected that these limits are sufficiently high so as not to affect the running of tests.

-The LRS can also reject requests or revoke credentials in case of suspected malicious intend, for example an unexpected large number of requests made in a short peroid of time.
-It is expected that that limits will be sufficently high such that the rate of requests made during conformance testing will not trigger any rate limits. f
+The LRS can also reject requests or revoke credentials in case of suspected malicious intend, for example an unexpected large number of requests made in a short period of time.
+It is expected that that limits will be sufficiently high such that the rate of requests made during conformance testing will not trigger any rate limits.

 ##### Details
 The list below offers some general guidance on HTTP error codes that could